cenit/FEMM/README.md

   robust and usually does not hang / crash if there are small angles in the input geometry.
-* In cases where Triangle previously hung (displaying an error message) when an error occured, the program now terminates and indicates that an error has occured.
+* In cases where Triangle previously hung (displaying an error message) when an error occurred, the program now terminates and indicates that an error has occurred.
 This is especially useful for Matlab/Octave scripts, which now get passed the error indication rather than having the script hang on the meshing error.
 * Fixed a number of additional instances of focus-stealing during script